 ProCam 7 (iOS)

 Stills, video, RAW images — ProCam 7 has it all.
 With more than half a dozen shooting modes, including night mode, burst mode, portrait mode, and even 3D photos, ProCam 7 manages to pack a lot of firepower into a single app.
 The interface is a bit daunting for those who aren’t familiar with heavy-duty camera apps, but once you find your way around, ProCam 7 has a lot to offer.
 The RAW editor is non-destructive, which means you can go back and undo or tweak any adjustments.
+Everything you need as a photographer is available through ProCam 7 — you’ll get access to all the essential manual controls in addition to the specialty features.

 RAW Power (iOS)